HistoryDan/snack-image-classification/README.md

 ### snack-image-crawling.ipynb
 This script utilizes Selenium, a web automation tool, to **crawl and download images from Google Images** based on a list of popular snack names.
 Two essential functions are defined:
-  1. **createDirectory**: This function attempts to create a specified directory📁 and prints an error message if the creation fails.
+  1. **createDirectory**: This function attempts to create a specified directory and prints an error message if the creation fails.
   2. **crawlingImg**: This function performs the actual crawling of images from Google Images based on the provided search query `name`.
 It uses a Chrome webdriver to automate the process, scrolling dynamically to load additional images.

 -----